Tekraj15/AI-algorithms-Theory-and-Implementation/README.md

-# AI-algorithms-Theory-and-Implementation
+# ML-algorithms-Theory-and-Implementation
-The theoritical AI Algorithms & Their Implementation in Python
+The topic-wise theoritical concept of ML Algorithms & Their Implementation in Python